Is PRP Therapy Safe? A Look at the Risks and Benefits of the Procedure

 After the injection, mild soreness or stiffness is common and usually settles within a few days.
 Patients are usually advised to rest and avoid strenuous activity for a short period.
 A rehabilitation program is often recommended to support recovery.

-PRP injection recovery time varies depending on the location and severity of the injury, but most people gradually return to activity over several weeks.
+PRP injection recovery time varies with the location and severity of the injury.
+Most people gradually return to activity over several weeks.

 Expert Tip